ajaybhupathiraju/Pneumonia-detection-with-deep-learning/README.md

 ## Project Overview
   Pneumonia is an infection in lungs caused by bacteria, viruses or fungi.
 Pneumonia causes lung tissue to swell (inflammation) and can cause fluid or pus in your lungs.

-  Bacterial pneumonia is usually more severe than viral pneumonia, which often resolves on its own.Pneumonia can affect one or both lungs.
+  Pneumonia is a significant public health issue that often requires timely and accurate diagnosis for effective treatment.
+This project aims to develop a deep learning model, specifically using Convolutional Neural
-  We develop a deep machine learning model to detect the pneumonia in patients.
+  Networks (CNN), to automatically detect pneumonia from chest X-ray images.
+The proposed model focuses on efficiently identifying pneumonia, assisting healthcare professionals in diagnosis.